ua-gist-open-source/postgis-osm-geoserver/README.md

 Be sure to `Generate Bounds` and then `Save` the Layer Group like you did for the Layers.

 #### Deliverable: Geoserver Screenshot
 Visit the Layer Groups list in geoserver and look at the Open Layers preview.
-Zoom into Tucson and take a screen capture of your browser.
+Zoom into a populated area and take a screen capture of your browser.
 Name it `geoserver_layer_group_preview.png`

 ### Load the Geoserver Layer Group from QGIS